SkygearIO/guides/advanced/server.md

 You can run multiple instances of skygear-server which provide core functionality of Skygear.
-And also multiple instances of skygear-node and py-skygear which are for Cloud Functions of Javascript and Python respectively.
+And also multiple instances of skygear-node and py-skygear which are for Cloud Functions of JavaScript and Python respectively.
 There are a number of official plugins, such as chat, which are technically identical to other Cloud Functions.